SolRacht/WritingComDownloader/README.md

 This utility saves writing.com interactive stories.
 When run, it scrapes the website for a list of stories you supply, and records story and chapter data to a local database.

 This does _not_ include any way to view and browse the saved stories.
 It only records them.
+I realize that this is a pain for the non-technically oriented, but saving stories as HTML pages is not ideal.

 ## Usage